 - 2. Degree requirements - Total hours required: The Master of Science in Nursing (MSN) program consists of 39 credit hours.
 No minor, and no general education courses are required. - Other requirements: - A thesis or scholarly project will be required; Students can elect a non-thesis option, in which case they will conduct a scholarly project. - A minimum average of 3.0 is required and no more than 3 grades at the C level (C or C-) are allowed. - 3.
-Amount of transfer credit accepted: Up to 9 semester hours (as per graduate school policy) may be accepted as transfer credit upon approval from the nursing faculty.
+Amount of transfer credit accepted: Up to 9 semester hours may be accepted as transfer credit upon approval from the nursing faculty.
+Transfer credits are subject to the 7-year time limit requirement at the time of graduation.